A note on the amplitude modulation phenomenon in non-canonical wall-bounded flows: Non-linear interactions for varying perturbations

-Based on the findings of Deshpande et al. \cite{deshpande_relationship_2023}, this wall actuation attenuates the energy of both inner- and large-scale velocity fluctuations, thereby affecting the energy spectra across regions (I)$-$(III) of figure~\ref{Fig0}.
-The hot-wire statistics from these cases are presented in figures~\ref{Fig2b}.4, which although limited to a single $z^+$-location, exhibit trends consistent with other locations in the near-wall region (confirmed by comparisons with independent PIV measurements in \citep{deshpande_near-wall_2023}).
-A seen in figure~\ref{Fig2b}.4a, a significant decrease in both $\overline{u_{i}^{+^{2}}}$ and $\overline{u_{L}^{+^{2}}}$ with increasing $A^+$ (light to dark colors) at $z^{+}=6$ is observed.
+Based on the findings of Deshpande et al. \cite{deshpande_relationship_2023}, this wall actuation attenuates the energy of both inner- and large-scale velocity fluctuations, thereby affecting the energy spectra across regions (I)$-$(III) of figure~\ref{Fig0}. \rev{The hot-wire statistics from these cases are presented in figures~\ref{Fig2b}.4, which although limited to a single $z^+$-location, exhibit trends consistent with other locations in the near-wall region (confirmed by comparisons with independent PIV measurements in \citep{deshpande_near-wall_2023}, which show wall-normal profiles across most of the TBL).} A seen in figure~\ref{Fig2b}.4a, a significant decrease in both $\overline{u_{i}^{+^{2}}}$ and $\overline{u_{L}^{+^{2}}}$ with increasing $A^+$ (light to dark colors) at $z^{+}=6$ is observed.
 This is confirmed by figure~\ref{Fig2b}.4b, which shows an attenuation of the amplitude of the premultiplied spectra across all $T^{+}$ $\gtrsim$ 50, with increasing $A^{+}$.
-The effect of increasing $A^{+}$ on the skewness and the cross-term at $z^{+}=6$ is shown in figure~\ref{Fig2b}.4c, where both these statistics are found to exhibit a significant positive change with increasing $A^{+}$ \rev{(\emph{i.e.}, increasing drag reduction \citep{deshpande_relationship_2023,deshpande_near-wall_2023}).
+The effect of increasing $A^{+}$ on the skewness and the cross-term at $z^{+}=6$ is shown in figure~\ref{Fig2b}.4c, where both these statistics are found to exhibit a significant positive change with increasing $A^{+}$ (\emph{i.e.}, increasing drag reduction \citep{deshpande_relationship_2023,deshpande_near-wall_2023}).
 Similar observations of increasing skewness, with increasing drag reduction, have been noted previously on introduction of local oscillating blowing \citep{tardu2001active} or microbubbles and polymers \citep{pal1989comparison} in the TBL.
 However, none of these studies associated their observations with inter-scale interactions, which has been discussed here.
-A notable observation in the present study is the gradual positive change in the non-linear interactions,} starting from the smallest perturbation/$A^{+}$ (in square symbols), through to the largest perturbation/$A^{+}$ (right pointing triangle symbols).
-These results suggest that, within the framework of increasing spanwise wall forcing as a perturbation to the baseline canonical TBL, the decrease in near-wall energy of both inner and large scales is accompanied with a significant local increase in the inter-scale coupling.
-However, similar to the case of surface roughness, the present increase in the cross-term cannot be associated with the amplitude modulation defined in the classical sense, given it is a consequence of attenuation of both large and inner scales.
-Further, significant differences between the magnitudes, and rate of increase, of the cross-term and skewness in figure~\ref{Fig2b}.4c can be explained by the increasing magnitude of only the $\overline{\overline{u_{i}^{3}}}$ term (with increasing $A^+$) as shown in figure~\ref{Fig3}.4a, but not of $\overline{\overline{u_{L}^{3}}}$.
-Collectively, all the aforementioned cases reveal the uniqueness with which different perturbations manipulate the various triadic interactions coexisting in the TBL. \\
+A notable observation in the present study is the gradual positive change in the non-linear interactions, starting from the smallest perturbation/$A^{+}$ (in square symbols), through to the largest perturbation/$A^{+}$ (right pointing triangle symbols).
+These results suggest that, within the framework of increasing spanwise wall forcing as a perturbation to the baseline canonical TBL, the decrease in near-wall energy of both inner and large scales is accompanied with a significant local increase in the inter-scale coupling. \rev{However, similar to the conclusions drawn about the previous non-canonical perturbations, the present increase in the cross-term cannot be associated with the amplitude modulation defined in the classical sense, given it is a consequence of attenuation of both large and inner scales.
+Further, significant differences between the magnitudes, and rate of increase, of the cross-term and skewness in figure~\ref{Fig2b}.4c can be explained by the increasing magnitude of the $\overline{\overline{u_{i}^{3}}}$ term (with increasing $A^+$) as shown in figure~\ref{Fig3}.4a, but not of $\overline{\overline{u_{L}^{3}}}$.
+This reaffirms the recurring conclusion that all triadic interactions should be considered when modeling the effect of forcings, such as spanwise wall oscillation, on the TBL.